 The roof plays a vital role when protecting your home from the elements.
 Amidst the various components that contribute to a robust and efficient roofing system, one element often overlooked is the roofing cricket.
 A roofing cricket, also known as a saddle or a diverter, is a triangular structure placed on the high side of a sloped roof to ensure water will run around a penetration instead of pooling.
 To ensure proper drainage, a roofing cricket can be placed near chimneys, skylights, or roof curbs.

-Roofing crickets serve as a critical feature that helps prevent leaks, extends the life of your chimney, and ensures optimal drainage.
-In this article, we will explore the purpose and significance of a roofing cricket, discussing why it is needed when necessary and the different materials used in its construction.
-Understanding the importance of this often underrated roofing component can significantly enhance the performance and longevity of your roof.
+Roofing crickets play a critical role in preventing leaks, extending the life of your chimney, and ensuring proper drainage.
+In this article, we explore the purpose and significance of a roofing cricket, explain when you need one, and review the different materials used in its construction.
+Understanding this often underrated roofing component can significantly improve your roof’s performance and longevity.

-By the end of this article, you’ll have a solid grasp of what a roof cricket is and why it should not be underestimated when it comes to maintaining a resilient and long-lasting roof.
+By the end of this article, you’ll clearly understand what a roof cricket is and why it plays an essential role in maintaining a resilient, long-lasting roof.

 Why is a Roofing Cricket Needed?

-A roofing cricket is primarily needed to divert water from critical areas, such as chimneys, where water accumulation can lead to leaks and subsequent damage.
-Without a cricket, water can pool around the base of the chimney, causing deterioration, rot, and the potential for moisture to leak into your home.
-By installing a properly designed and constructed roofing cricket, you create a barrier that redirects water away from vulnerable spots, protecting your chimney and the overall integrity of your roof.
+Roofing crickets divert water away from critical areas, such as chimneys, where pooling can cause leaks and damage.
+Without a cricket, water collects around the chimney base, leading to deterioration, rot, and potential leaks into your home.
+Installing a properly designed cricket redirects water from vulnerable spots, protecting both your chimney and the overall integrity of your roof.

 When Do You Need a Roofing Cricket?